Last Updated: April 10, 2025

 United States of America

-What is Lil' Kim's net worth?
+What Is Lil' Kim's Net Worth?

-For those who were expecting a higher net worth for Kim, the rapper has experienced some financial stress in recent years.
-She filed for personal bankruptcy in January 2018 at which point she reported having $2.57 million worth of assets and $4.08 million worth of liabilities.
-More details on her financial problems in the next paragraph:
+Lil' Kim is an American rapper, singer, and actress who has a net worth of $500 thousand.
+If you were expecting a higher net worth for Kim, the rapper has experienced some financial stress in recent years.
+She filed for personal bankruptcy in January 2018, at which point she reported having $2.57 million worth of assets and $4.08 million worth of liabilities.
+More details on her financial problems in the next section below.

 Bankruptcy